zteitler/2021C-405/_papers/term-paper-topic.md

 (For example, the student-oriented journals listed above--College Mathematics Journal, Mathematics Magazine, etc.--aren't listed in MathSciNet, but they are excellent, reliable sources of high-quality information.
 However, "research journals" that aren't listed in MathSciNet are not necessarily reliable sources of high-quality information.)

 If you have questions about other sources, you can ask me.

 Web pages and videos can be excellent aides to help learn and understand a new topic, but they may not be appropriate sources for citations in written work.
+One exception is the MacTutor History of Mathematics Archive <http://mathshistory.st-andrews.ac.uk>, which is a good source and can be cited in writing.
-If you find a web page or video that you are interested in using for your term paper, you should look for a published article or book that includes the same information.
+If you find other web pages or videos that you are interested in using for your term paper, you should try to look for a published article or book that includes the same information.
 (High-quality web pages and videos should include clear references to their source material.)
 Again, if you have questions about using a web page or video as a source, you can ask me.